/* Google Analytics */

 • Familiarize with, and adhere to, relevant organizational arrangements and procedures

 • Dress appropriately for the work setting.
-Follow the host organizations’ dress code so that your appearance does not cause a disturbance, distract or interfere with the instructional program, or constitute a health or safety hazard.
+Follow the host organization’s dress code so that your appearance does not cause a disturbance, distract or interfere with the instructional program, or constitute a health or safety hazard

 • Be observant, watch how other people express and respond to situations; Make efforts to understand host organizations’ working culture and learn to adapt accordingly

-• Listen, and ask questions when you need help or clarification; avoid jumping to conclusion
+• Listen and ask questions when you need help or clarification; avoid jumping to conclusion

 • Be fair, considerate, honest, trustworthy, and cooperative when dealing with co-workers

-• Changes in work schedule, supervision, or problems at your site must be reported to ABROADER Program Coordinator
+• Changes in work schedule, supervision, or problems at your site must be reported to ABROADER Internship Program Coordinator

 Accommodation policy

-By participating in the program, participants agree to the policies, rules, and regulations of the accommodation provided by ABROADER.
+By participating in the program, interns agree to the policies, rules, and regulations of the accommodation provided by ABROADER.
 All housing disputes will be settled according to the housing policies.
 ABROADER is responsible for finding housing for participants; however, we cannot guarantee particular housing placement requests, options, room arrangements, or locations, as this is always subject to availability.

 • Do not take a friend home without asking for permission from the host family